kedanco/100-days-kallaway-log/README.md

 Maybe I'll finally end up signing up for Tyler's courses to get a good grasp on everything.

 **Link to work:**

+### Day 98 : 27th June Wednesday, 2018

+**Today's Progress:** MERN Udemy Course

+**Thoughts:** Completed CRUD of Cart part, but I think I'm gonna stop with this course, because all the instructor does is code and code but doesn't explain shit..
+Realising that I never really learned anything.

+**Link to work:**